sighupio/getting-started/distro-on-vms/README.md

 Install `furyctl` binary following the instructions in [furyctl's documentation][furyctl-installation].

 We recommend to always install the latest version available.
-Latest versions are compatible with previous versions of the distribution.
-This guide assumes that furyctl version is at least 0.31.0.
+Latest versions are compatible with previous versions of the distribution and may include additional bug-fixes to the distribution.
+This guide assumes that furyctl version is at least 0.32.1.
 You can check with the following command:

 ```bash
 furyctl version